-Editor’s note: Authentication not accepted by the network is FFS.
+Editor’s note: Authentication not accepted for normal services by the network is FFS.

+Depending on local requirements or operator preference for emergency services, if the UE initiates a registration procedure with 5GS registration type IE set to "emergency registration" and the AMF is configured to allow emergency registration without user identity, the AMF needs not follow the procedures specified for the authentication failure in the present subclause.
+The AMF may continue a current 5GMM specific procedure.

 8.5.1.1.3.6 Authentication not accepted by the UE

 Editor’s note: Authentication not accepted by the UE is FFS.